In this tutorial we are going to talk about two things:

 - Application: Shared data for all the users of your web application.

-There are a lot of other objects out there, you’ll just have to research about the object you require and then use it in your JSP Page.
+You’ll just have to research the object you require and then use it in your JSP Page.

 Coding the Object

 Now let’s take a look at how to use the request object.
 We’ll use the existing project.

 - In the Web-Content folder, create a new file and name it whatever you want.
 Since we are trying to test the built-in objects I’ll be naming the file “builtin-test.jsp”.
 Name your file and click finish.